 Soy and hormones in men

 The top concern I hear about from men is whether soy can affect male hormone levels.
 There have in the past been concerns about oestrogen-like activities of the isoflavones found in soy decreasing testosterone levels in men.
-However, the basis of these claims stems from early studies in rodents (1), but it has been shown that rodents metabolise isoflavones differently to humans.
-In fact, a recent meta-analysis – the best form of scientific evidence – combined the results from 15 human clinical trials, and concluded that soy foods do not alter testosterone levels in men (2).
-(See my article about which kinds of evidence to believe).
-Even at higher than average rates of consumption (higher than is even typical among some Asian cultures), there is also no evidence that soy isoflavones affect circulating oestrogen levels in men (3).
-This does all kind of make sense… the hundreds of millions of men in Asian cultures who frequently eat soy products are not infertile or growing man boobs.
+However, the basis of these claims stems from early studies in rodents.
+And it’s been shown that rodents metabolise isoflavones very differently to humans.
+In fact, a recent meta-analysis – one of the best form of scientific evidence – combined the results from 15 human clinical trials, and concluded that soy foods do not alter testosterone levels in men (ref).
+Even at higher than average rates of consumption (higher than is even typical among some Asian cultures), there is also no evidence that soy isoflavones affect circulating oestrogen levels in men (ref).
+This does all kind of make sense… the hundreds of millions of men in Asian cultures who frequently eat soy products are not infertile or growing ‘man boobs’.
 In fact, there is reason to believe that soy is one of the reasons why the Japanese, among the biggest soy eating countries in the world, is also one of the healthiest nations.
 This brings me on to the health benefits of soy:

 Soy is an excellent source of protein

 Soybeans are a complete protein, meaning they provide all the essential amino acids (the ones we have to get from our food because we can’t make them in our body).
-A cup of cooked soy beans contains a whopping 22g protein, a 100g serving of tempeh has 19g, and a 100g serving of tofu contains 13g.
+A cup of cooked soy beans contains a whopping 22g protein, a 150g serving of tempeh has 28g, and a 150g serving of tofu contains 19g.
+This means for anyone looking to increase their protein intake, which can help with short-term weight loss or gaining muscle and strength, soy products can be an extremely useful addition to the diet.

 Soy can replace foods that are bad for you

-As mentioned, soy provides an excellent source of protein, and all without the cholesterol and saturated fat levels found in most red meats.
-So if you swap a pork sausage hot dog for a soy-based alternative, you are avoiding processed meat, which has been classified by the International Agency for Research on Cancer as a carcinogen (cancer causing) (6).
-If you are instead replacing it with a high protein, low fat, high vitamin and mineral based food like tofu, there are significant advantages for your health.
+As mentioned, soy provides an excellent source of protein, and all without the cholesterol and saturated fat levels found in most meat products.
+So if you swap a pork sausage hot dog for a soy-based alternative, you are avoiding processed meat, which is bad for our health in a number of ways.
+If you’re replacing it with a high protein, low fat, high vitamin and mineral based food like tofu, there are significant advantages for your health.

 The downsides of soy products

-Soy products that have been processed to resemble the shape of a chicken nugget or the taste of a bacon rasher require quite a bit of processing, and the ingredients list can look worryingly long.
-There is often added salt and fat in anything that has been battered, and other flavourings and colourings in mock-meat style products to give it a meaty flavour.
-As with any foods, the less processing the better.
+Soy products that have been processed to resemble the taste of a bacon rasher or turkey slice require quite a bit of processing, and the ingredients list can look worryingly long.
+There is often added salt and fat in anything that has been battered, and other flavourings and colourings in mock-meat style products to give it a ‘meaty’ flavour.
+As with any foods, generally the less processing the better.
 For this reason, simple tofu is much better than the heavily processed imitation meats.
-Better still, tempeh is a soy product made by simply fermenting cooked soybeans, so is even less processed than tofu, and contains more protein too.
-It also has a denser texture, so while it has been around for ages, 2018 is looking like the year it will finally outshine tofu as a great alternative to meat for vegans and meat-eaters alike!
+Better still, tempeh which is made by simply fermenting cooked soybeans, is even less processed than tofu, and contains more protein too.